EKA (supercomputer)

-CRL became a subsidiary of Tata Sons, after their investment into the company.
+CRL became a subsidiary of Tata Sons after their investment into the company.
 The hardware platform required for initial software development was built with technical assistance from Hewlett-Packard.

 Design

-To enable design of new software, previously proven hardware platform was needed.
+To enable design of new software, a previously proven hardware platform was needed.
 This was provided in the EKA system using 14,352 cores based on the Intel QuadCore Xeon processors.
 The primary interconnect is Infiband 4x DDR.
-EKA occupies about 4000 sqft area.It was built using offshelf components from Hewlett-Packard, Mellanox and Voltaire Limited.
+EKA occupies about 4000 sqft area.
+It was built using off-the-shelf components from Hewlett-Packard, Mellanox and Voltaire Limited.
 It was built within a short period of 6 weeks.

 Ranking history

 At the time of its unveiling, it was the fourth-fastest supercomputer in the world and the fastest in Asia.